Palm oil business is very profitable in Nigeria because many people use palm oil both domestically and industrially.

 - Fluctuation in prices.

-- Importation of palm oil into Nigerian market from Malaysia and other neighboring countries affect pricing.
+- Importation of palm oil into Nigerian market from Malaysia and other neighboring countries affects pricing.

 - Selling on credit.